brvasya/coloring.g55.co/readme.txt

 KEYWORD SPAM PREVENTION RULE

 Do not repeat identical keyword phrase twice
-Do not use more than 3 occurrences of "coloring" root per sentence Do not repeat category name inside bullets
+Do not use more than 2 occurrences of "coloring" root per sentence Use alternatives such as pages, sheets, drawings, or outlines Do not repeat category name inside bullets
 Avoid unnatural keyword stacking patterns

+INTERNAL LINKING RULE

+Tier 0 categories may link to up to 6 Tier 1 categories using character or subtopic names as anchor text

+Tier 1 categories must include exactly one contextual link to the Tier 0 category

+The Tier 0 anchor text must match the exact category name

+Example
+<a href='/?c=fnaf'>FNAF Coloring Pages</a>

+Do not repeat the same internal link more than once in the paragraph Do not place links inside the Key Features section

 PARAGRAPH FLOW MODEL

 Sentence 1
-Coloring action + primary subject + printable intent
+Coloring action + full category name + printable intent

 Sentence 2
 Subject expansion + environment diversity